JustinDiament/PhotoMod/README.md

    in order to add the ability to request the application of these operations through scripting commands.
-3. The ImageControllerImpl class was slightly modified to add the DownscaleCommand and MosaicCommand function objects to the supported operations String to Command Map returned by the getCommands method.
+3. The ImageControllerImpl class was slightly modified to add the DownscaleCommand and MosaicCommand function objects to the supported operations String to the command Map returned by the getCommands method.
 This modification does not harm any of the previously existing functionality of the ImageControllerImpl class, nor does it add enough new functionality to warrant an entirely new controller implementation for scripting commands.
 Adding these two function objects to the Map simply allows users of this implementation to utilize the new downscale and mosaic operations in their scripts; users can also easily choose not to utilize these new commands and all old scripts will not be rendered broken by this addition.
 4. We created a Features interface, and a corresponding FeaturesImpl implementation of that interface to respond to broadcast from the ImageViewImpl class.
 FeaturesImpl utilizes the subscriber pattern to register itself as a listener for ImageViewImpl.
-When the user interacts with the GUI, ImageViewImpl broadcasts events to its listeners and FeaturesImpl responds by calling methods in the controller, which in turn update the model and/or view according to the user’s request.
+When the user interacts with the GUI, ImageViewImpl broadcasts events to its listeners and FeaturesImpl responds by calling methods in the controller, which in turn update the model and/or the view according to the user’s specific request.
 5. We created a new controller interface called ImageInteractiveController, and a corresponding class that implements that interface called ImageInteractiveControllerImpl in order to support the functionality that FeaturesImpl needs to accurately respond to the events it is listening